syndit/com.synditcorp.ruleengine/README.md

  1. A new rule type was added to support multi-threaded processing.
 See Thread rules below for more information.
  1. Uniquely identify document-specific field artifacts using namespaces.
- 1. Logging was changed to be easier to use.
-Now, a logger doesn't need to be injected into the Evaluator.

 ## Version 2.1.0